Sprint Rules

 For technical classes, any class where your machine does not exceed the class displacement maximums or violate other rules.
 You may always "ride up" classes by entering a smaller-displacement motorcycle in a class that allows larger displacements, although race direction may disallow this in some cases where lap time differentials are too large.

-For non-technical classes, riders are asked to self-assess and enter an appropriate class based on either their experience (Beginner Mini), age (Junior, Vet 45), or skill.
+For non-technical classes, riders are asked to self-assess and enter an appropriate class based on either their experience (Novice), age (Junior), or skill (Clubman).
 Race direction will remove riders that are not in the appropriate class, or who break out of the class time bracket.

 For all classes, please see the Sprint Schedule to make sure that you are not signed up for two classes in the same run group.
 A "run group" is a group of classes that qualify and race at the same time.
 We have tried to optimize the schedule to avoid conflicts, but conflicts are possible.